 For your information, metallurgical coal is used primarily as the main ingredient in steel-making.

-Given the importance of steel and the role that metallurgical coal will play in a de-carbonization world, Arch Resources has stepped up its effort to produce more high-quality metallurgical coal with the aim of reaching 7.8 million tons of sales in fiscal 2021, an 11% year-on-year increase.
+Given the importance of steel and the role that metallurgical coal will play in a de-carbonization world, Arch Resources has stepped up its effort to produce more high-quality metallurgical coal with the aim of reaching 7.4 million tons of sales in fiscal 2022, one of the highest figures in the last 3 years.

 Thermal Coal Sales By TTM

-As of 2Q 2021, Peabody delivered 124.4 million tons of thermal coal on a TTM basis, a first sequential increase in more than a year while Arch Resources shipped 56.7 million tons of thermal coal, less than half of what Peabody sold in the same fiscal quarter.
+As of 3Q 2022, Peabody delivered 118 million tons of thermal coal on a TTM basis, a record low since 2019 while Arch Resources shipped 73.2 million tons of thermal coal, nearly less than half of what Peabody sold in the same fiscal quarter.

 Metallurgical Coal Sales By TTM